 74 Pages Posted: 24 Oct 2019 Last revised: 8 Jun 2023

 We construct measures of firms' beliefs about climate regulation, plans for future abatement, and current emissions mitigation from responses to the Carbon Disclosure Project.
 These measures vary in a pronounced, distinctive fashion around the Paris announcement.
 A dynamic model of a representative firm exposed to a future carbon levy, trading-off mitigation against capital growth, facing convex abatement adjustment costs does not fit the data; but a two-firm model with cross-firm information asymmetry and reputational externalities does.
 Out-of-sample, the model predicts reversals following the US exit from the Paris agreement.
 We conclude that abatement is strongly affected by firms' beliefs about climate regulation, and cross-firm interactions amplify the impact of regulation.

-Keywords: climate change, climate regulation, carbon emissions, dynamic models, information asymmetry, reputation, abatement
+Keywords: climate change, climate regulation, carbon emissions, dynamic models, belief heterogeneity, reputation, abatement

 JEL Classification: G31, G38, Q52, Q54

 Suggested Citation: Suggested Citation